michel1991/ocp-java-11/modulars/md/COMMAND.md

 Option B is correct because the only command that has a --module option is java.
 Option E is correct because -m is equivalent.

+### Which commands take a --describe-module parameter?
+(Choose all that apply.)
+* A. javac
+* B. java
+* C. jar
+* D. jdeps
+* E. jmod
+* F. None of the above

+Options B and C are correct because the -d (--describe-module) option can be passed when to the java and jar commands.

 ### Which commands take a --module-path parameter?
 (Choose all that apply.)
 *  A. javac